tytydraco/yessleep/out/Im_a_Cop_on_the_Navajo_Reservation_I_Investigated_a_Killer_Who_Steals_His_Victims_Skin_Part_1.md

 I frown, thinking about the substance abuse issues on the Rez.
 "You mean they're getting involved in drugs?"

 Eddie catches my expression.
 "Not drugs, Logan.
-This isn't about that."
-June nods in agreement.
+This isn't about that."June nods in agreement.
 "This is about dark magic, forbidden rites.
 Some of the youth are delving into things they shouldn't, trying to harness ancient powers for their own gains."

 "And you think this..."
 I gesture to the mutilated body, "...is the result of one of those rituals?"